 Pro tip: Sign up for grocery store savings cards, which attach to your key ring, to get additional discounts at the register.

 It’s hard to be disciplined and pay off debt without denying yourself the occasional luxury.
-However, with a little planning, you can still allow yourself to enjoy life’s pleasures while watching that debt total go down.
+But with a little planning, you can still allow yourself to enjoy life’s pleasures while watching that debt total go down.